emailtowebhook/email_to_webhook/ENVIRONMENTS.md

 This will:
 - Deactivate SES receipt rule set
-- Delete shared email bucket
+- Remove the shared receipt rule set

-- Remove all SES routing rules
+**Note:** Per-environment email buckets and receipt rules are automatically destroyed when destroying each environment.

 ---